Jodie Sweetin’s Private Photos Could Leak Due To Her Ex-Fiance

 “He threatened to sell potentially embarrassing photos of Sweetin that he has on his phone.
 Hodak shall not release to any other person, post on social media or website, sell, or otherwise publish any pictures of Jodie Sweetin in his possession.”

 This wouldn’t be the first time that Sweetin’s personal photos have surfaced.
-Miley Cyrus took it upon herself to share a throwback photo of the actress in her younger years that showed her straddling her ex-husband Cody Herpin, reports Daily Mail.
+Miley Cyrus took it upon herself to share a throwback photo of the actress in her younger years that showed her straddling her ex-husband Cody Herpin, reports the Daily Mail.
 In another photo, the man admired Sweetin’s breasts as he held a cigarette.

-The court papers also claim that Hodak has a history of alcohol and drug abuse but has been sober “for a time,” before the alleged incident took place, reports Chron.com. the application for the restraining order said Hodak has been using steroids that “made his temper worse” and on the night of the scary incident, he was “abusing alcohol and marijuana.”
+The court papers also claim that Hodak has a history of alcohol and drug abuse but has been sober “for a time,” before the alleged incident took place, reports Chron.com.
+The application for the restraining order said Hodak has been using steroids that “made his temper worse” and on the night of the scary incident, he was “abusing alcohol and marijuana.”

 According to Sweetin’s request for the restraining order, Hodak “screamed at Sweetin, using harshly abusive language” and “threatened to commit suicide if she made him leave.
 He then escalated that conflict by pulling down a seven-foot bookcase, which blocked the doorway to the room that Sweetin was in, effectively trapping her there.”